rjseymour66/rjseymour66.github.io/content/en/docs/bash/efficiency/parents-child-envs.md

 When a shell starts, it runs a series of configuration files to prepare the environment:
 - System-wide configuration files are found in `/etc`.
 - Individual config files are found in the home dir
+- You should store your customized config files on GitHub

 There are several types of config files:
 - **Startup files**: Apply to your login shell, they run automatically when you login.
 You can set and export env vars, but don't set aliases because they are not copied to any child shells.